MICHIGAN CHARITABLE REMAINDER TRUST

 An Educational Journey to the mind-boggling complexity of a Charitable Remainder Trust!

-• A complex trust document was signed by our friend's late husband.
+• A complex trust document was signed by Mary's late husband.
 At the time of signing the grantor was in grave condition in the Intensive Care Unit of a Michigan hospital.
 His mind was in a state of confusion caused by severe dehydration and coupled with a complete failure of his kidneys and liver.
 His voice was just a whisper.
 His memory was drifting, at times with episodes of confusion.

 • There was no medical team called in to verify or document the patient’s mental status.
 His condition, upon entering the hospital, did represent a complete mental status change, based on his severe dehydration.